S2000

 The AP2 S2000's rear bumper integrates the dual exhaust tips into the bumper design.
 Converting to a single exhaust, a common weight-saving modification, left a large open hole on one side.
 No aftermarket cover existed for the AP2 bumper.
 The first design approach was logical: find an object with the right curvature, lay fiberglass over it, trim and bond into a bezel.
 A pool ball from Walmart matched the exhaust opening radius closely enough to work.
 The result fit correctly and covered the hole completely.

-The second approach started with hobby clay instead of geometry.
+The second approach started with plaster instead of geometry.
 Sculpted directly against the bumper surface, working to the car's actual line language rather than to the nearest convenient geometry.
 When something read correctly, it was sprayed in rattle-can primer at rough color match and photographed back on the car.
 The photo went back to the forum before the mold was started.
 The community response reversed completely, approval on the shape, and unsolicited interest in buying one.
 Only then was the mold built.
 Over 100 covers were sold.
 The lesson was about sequencing: get external validation before committing to tooling, not after.

-Backyard Paint Booth
+AP1 Exhaust Mod and Backyard Paint Booth